DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 366 passengers

-Notes: Initially created to compete with the Boeing 777-300ER, their performance is similar.
-It now competes with the Boeing 777-X.
+Notes: initially created to compete with the Boeing 777-300ER, its performance is similar to that of the Boeing 777-X. It now competes with the Boeing 777-X.

 Price: 330 million euros